 Context-Free Grammar (CFG)

-In Part 3, we saw that finite automata recognize
+In the introduction to automata theory, we saw that finite automata recognize

 exactly the regular languages.
 However, many important languages - including the syntax of most programming